Lapin0t/phd-manuscript/main/02_games.typ

   $f$ is eventually guarded, then $itree.eviter_f$ is the unique fixed point of $f$ w.r.t. strong bisimilarity.
 ] <thm-eviter-fix>

-#proof[
-  By @lem-evfix-uniq eventually guarded fixed points are unique w.r.t. strong bisimilarity.
+#proof[ By @lem-evfix-uniq, eventually guarded fixed points are unique w.r.t.
-  It suffices to prove that $itree.eviter_f$ is a fixed point of $f$.
-  First observe that eventual guardedness is provably irrelevant:
+  strong bisimilarity, so it suffices to prove that $itree.eviter_f$ is a fixed point of $f$.
+We first observe that eventual guardedness is provably
+  irrelevant:

   $ forall th (p, q cl itree.evguard_f th t) -> p = q. $

   This observation will help us to change the eventual guardedness witness, on which computation of the unrolling depends.

-Next, observe by one step unfolding, and using the previous observation, that whenever
+  Next, we observe by one step unfolding, and using the previous observation, that whenever we have

   $ (f th x_1) .itree.obs = itree.retF th (base.inj1 th x_2), $

-  then
+  then the following also holds:

   $ itree.eviter_f th x_1 itree.eq itree.eviter_f th x_2. $